YelSecurity/Yel-CSRF-tool/README.md

 # Yel-CSRF-tool
-CSRF tool designed by Mikhail Salnikov from Yel Group.
+A simple solution for penetration testing.

 [Official page](http://yelgroup.github.io/Yel-CSRF-tool/)

-This is Chrome extension for testing for CSRF vulnerabilities.
+This is Chrome extension for detecting CSRF vulnerabilities.